tagnev/spotfirepill/spotfirepill/README.md

 Using Spotfire class.
 Create the object to instantiate the spotfire class.
 And then login using "Client Id" & "Client Secret" to execute the jobs & check the status.

-If you face any issue, kindly droup out the issue to tagnev.vengat@gmail.com

 Example
 -------